“Ed” O’Neill – The Bulldog Patriarch

 In 2008 O’Neill got a call from his agent, who told him, that Christopher Lloyd and Steven Levitan wanted to talk to him about their new concept, which back then was called “American Family” (yikes!).
 Initially O’Neill didn’t want to talkj to them, because he never again wanted to shoot a half-hour series after MwC; he even had his agents tell them, that he wouldn’t take the part.
 Nevertheless he agreed to meet with them.
 But even after that he told Lloyd and Levitan: No!
 He wouldbe happy to read the script, once it would be finished, but still didn’t want to play a half-hour show.
 So a year later he got the finished script, entitled “Modern Family” and read it twice, because it was, as he states, “so damn good.”
 He called his manager and told him that he wanted the role.
 His manager could only tell him, that the role went to Craig T. Ferguson, whom O’Neill knew since way back.
 A week later, after Ferguson quit due to payment issues, the role was offered to O’Neill again.
 His manager wasn’t fully convinced, because his client wouldn’t be the sole star of the show.
 But all this only lead to O’Neill wanting and getting the role.
 In his bones he knew, that the show would be a huge success.

-The series, which just recently finished it’s 5th season, evolves around the Pritchett-Dunphy-Tucker clan and takes place in Los Angeles.
+The series, which currently is running its 9th season with 212 episodes and counting, evolves around the Pritchett-Dunphy-Tucker clan and takes place in Los Angeles.
 The family patriarch Jay Francis Pritchett (O’Neill) got divorced in his late days and re-married to Gloria Delgado-Pritchett (Sofia Vergara), who brought her prepubescent-philosophical son Manny Delgado (Rico Rodriguez) into the marriage.
 From his first marriage Jay has two adult children: Claire and Mitchell.
-The marriage between Jay and Gloria is very natural, although in the beginnings Gloria might have been majorly attracted to the money, he made with his closet company.
+The marriage between Jay and Gloria is very natural, although in the beginnings Gloria might have been majorly attracted to the money, Jay made with his closet company.

 Claire (Julie Bowen) is married to Phil Dunphy (Ty Burrell), a barely succeeding realtor.
-Their children are: Haley (Sarah Hyland), the not-so-clever, naive and premature older daughter, Alex (Ariel Winter), the younger daughter and family genius, and their youngest son Luke (Nolan Gould), who got most of his odd qualities from his father.
+Their children are: the not-so-clever, naive and premature older daughter Haley (Sarah Hyland), Alex (Ariel Winter), the younger daughter and family genius, and their youngest son Luke (Nolan Gould), who got most of his odd qualities from his father.

-Mitchell (Jessy Tyler Ferguson) is in a relationship with Cameron Tucker (Eric Stonestreet), a colourful, seven feet, farm mouse.
+The reserved lawyer Mitchell Pritchett (Jessy Tyler Ferguson) is in a relationship with Cameron Tucker (Eric Stonestreet), a colourful, seven feet, farm mouse.
 They adopted their chaotic, and sometimes dark, daughter Lilly (Aubrey Anderson-Emmons) from Vietnam (even if that’s not really possible, because Vietnam doesn’t give children to same sex couples), just before the first episode.

 The focus of the show is the dynamics in one “contained” family.
 Everything that happens in our lives or the lives of our beloved ones changes us somehow.
 Thus portrays the show in a very clever way: from one episode to another and along the seasons, the characters change, reform themselves and adapt to changing environment.
 Because everybody is changing; and not only when they want to, but often when they have to.
 Everday problems like choosing a college, being there for your children, accepting each others flaws and all that get tackled throughout the show, without ever giving the feeling of repetition.

-Two moin themes around the caharacter Jay Pritchett are about disapproval: 1) he isn’t really well with his son having sex with another man; he even makes “cop knocks” before entering rooms, so he wouldn’t have to see kiss them, and 2) he also doesn’t like that his daughter Claire chose Phil to be her husband, because Jay thinks of him as only half a man.
-It is essential to the show that these themes never really get solved.
+Two main themes around the caharacter Jay Pritchett are about disapproval: 1) he isn’t really well with his son having sex with another man; he even makes “cop knocks” before entering rooms, so he wouldn’t have to see them kiss, and 2) he also doesn’t like that his daughter Claire chose Phil to be her husband, because Jay thinks of him as only half a man.
+It is essential to the show that these themes never really get solved, yet from time to time Jay opens up a little – only to find his prior beliefs confirmed.
 It’s always “one step forward and two steps back” or the other way around with these problems … otherwise it would not be comedy!
 I think the show’s success foots on the fact that these social problems get tackeld every now and then, just to remind people that this portrays real life.
 But only portrays it!

 While studying the role, O’Neill had to deal with certain epiphany: he didn’t know how to be 60 years old!
 In private he doesn’t feel that old and doesn’t behave like it.
 Also he just did not know what was appropriate to do at his age; what his options in life were.
 So he decided to play his role just exactly like this and play the character clueless about his position and options in the world and in life.